 Roles & Responsibilities - What support do you need?

-The SGC pre-award coordinators work with the PI to:
+The SGC pre-award coordinators work with the PI on the following services before the notice of award has been received:

 • Help identify funding opportunities